muhsina419/muhsina419/README.md

 ## 🏆 Achievements & Activities

-🏅 Hackathon participant and winner
+🏅 Multiple Hackathon participant and winner
 📄 Research and academic projects in **AI & data science**
 🌍 Active in **tech communities and student initiatives**
 🎤 Organized and contributed to multiple **technical events and hackathons**